apache/incubator-resilientdb/README.md

   db_root_url: <CROW_ENDPOINT>
 ```

+More likely than not, it will be `http://0.0.0.0:18000` for you too, and that will match what is currently in the config file.

 ### Step 4 Create the Python Virtual Environment
 GraphQL requires python packages, so we use a virtual environment to run them (though in practice, these packages could be/may already be installed globally).
 Note that while we create this virtual environment at the top-level, it operates excusively on ResDB-orm and *could* be placed in there instead.

 Open a new terminal tab, then setup and start the GraphQL server:

 (1) Create a virtual environment:
 ```bash
 python3.10 -m venv venv